Killing of Kim Sun-il: Early life and education

-Kim was born in a poor family and his biological mother died when he was nine years old.
+Kim was born into a poor family and his biological mother died when he was nine years old.

-He was fluent in Arabic, holding a graduate degree in that language from Seoul's Hankuk University of Foreign Studies in February 2003.
+He was fluent in Arabic, holding a graduate degree in the language from Seoul's Hankuk University of Foreign Studies in February 2003.
 He also had degrees in English and theology, and had hoped to become a missionary in the Middle East.

 Kidnapping

 Arrival

 Kim arrived in Iraq on 15 June 2003, working for Gana General Trading Company, a South Korean company under contract to the American military.
 On 30 May 2004, he was kidnapped in Fallujah — about 50 km west of Baghdad — by the Islamist group Jama'at al-Tawhid wal-Jihad and held as a hostage.
-The group, which was allegedly led by Abu Musab al-Zarqawi, killed him on or about 22 June when South Korea refused to meet their demands that it cancel its plans to send 3,000 more troops to Iraq and withdraw the 660 military medics and engineers already there.
+The group, which was allegedly led by Abu Musab al-Zarqawi, killed him on or about 22 June when South Korea refused to meet their demands of cancelling its plans of sending 3,000 more troops to Iraq and withdrawing the 660 military medics and engineers already there.
 (This would put South Korea behind only the United Kingdom in number of non-U.S. coalition troops in Iraq.)

 Murder

-Jama'at al-Tawhid wa'l Jihad had initially set a 21 June deadline in a videotape showing Kim pleading for his life.
+Jama'at al-Tawhid wal-Jihad had initially set a 21 June deadline in a videotape showing Kim pleading for his life.
 However, on 22 June, after initial reports that the militants had given their hostage more time, Al Jazeera television reported that they had received a videotape footage of Kim being decapitated by five men, like hostages Nick Berg and Eugene Armstrong in Iraq, Paul Johnson in Saudi Arabia, and Daniel Pearl in Pakistan.
 The report was subsequently confirmed by the South Korean government.
-In the murder video, Kim is fitted with an orange jumpsuit and blindfolded.
-One of the captors reads a statement and then another captor takes out a knife and decapitates him.
+In the murder video, Kim is wearing an orange jumpsuit and blindfolded.
+One of the captors reads a statement and then another takes out a knife and decapitates him.
 The statement said: "Korean citizens, you were warned, your hands were the ones who killed him.
 Enough lies, enough cheatings.
-Your soldiers are here not for the sake of Iraqis, but for cursed America".
+Your soldiers are here not for the sake of Iraqis, but for cursed America."

 The president of Gana General Trading is said to have known about the kidnapping almost immediately, but he did not report it until after the videotape aired.
 He had consulted a lawyer, who argued that the situation must be managed without government intervention if Kim was to be saved.
 It is claimed that government officials had little time to react.
-However, there are also reports that a videotape of Kim in captivity, in which he appears calm and openly criticizes U.S. intervention in Iraq, was delivered to the Associated Press Television News offices in Baghdad at the beginning of June, and that on 3 June an AP reporter in Seoul contacted the South Korean foreign ministry asking if they knew of a missing person with a name similar to Kim Sun-il.
+However, there are also reports that a videotape of Kim in captivity, in which he appears calm and openly criticizes U.S. intervention in Iraq, was delivered to the Associated Press Television News offices in Baghdad in the beginning of June, and that on 3 June an AP reporter in Seoul contacted the South Korean foreign ministry asking if they knew of a missing person with a name similar to Kim Sun-il's.